Ted Slevin: All Six Cups

 Only five rugby league footballers have won "All Six Cups" during their career, they are; Aubrey Casewell (while at Salford and Leeds), Alan Edwards (while at Salford and Bradford Northern), John Etty (while at Oldham and Wakefield Trinity), Ted Slevin (while at Wigan and Huddersfield), and Derek Turner (while at Oldham and Wakefield Trinity).
 "All Six Cups" being the Challenge Cup, Championship, Lancashire Cup, Lancashire League, Yorkshire Cup and Yorkshire League.

 In 1999, Slevin was one of 21 players inducted into Huddersfield's Hall of Fame.

 Representative career

 County honours

 Slevin played at and scored a try in Lancashire's 12-3 victory over Yorkshire at Thrum Hall, Halifax on Tuesday 3 May 1949.

 International honours

 Slevin won caps for England while at Wigan in 1950 against Wales, and while at Huddersfield in 1953 against France.
 Slevin also represented Great Britain while at Huddersfield in 1953 against France, and in 1954 against France (2 non-Test matches).
 Along with William "Billy" Banks, Edward "Ted" Cahill, Gordon Haynes, Keith Holliday, William "Billy" Ivison, Robert "Bob" Kelly, John McKeown and George Parsons, Slevin's only Great Britain appearances came against France prior to 1957, these matches were not considered as Test matches by the Rugby Football League, and consequently caps were not awarded.

-Genealogical information

-Ted Slevin's marriage to Kathleen (née Moss) was registered during third ¼ 1950 in Wigan district.
-They had children; Bryan E. Slevin (birth registered during second ¼ in Ince district), and Jeffrey P. Slevin (birth registered during first ¼ in Wigan district).
-Ted Slevin was the son of John Slevin and Edith "Edy" (née Lawton) (marriage registered first ¼ 1922 in Prescot district), and the younger brother of John "Jack" Slevin (birth registered third ¼ 1922 in Prescot district).